 The Pease Water System water demands are currently being met by supply from the other two Pease wells, the Harrison and Smith wells, supplemented by water boosted from the City of Portsmouth pressure zone.
 Overall water system demands for the combined Pease/Portsmouth water system have been met by the combined resources of the system's surface water supply and eight other wells.
 System operators continue to track water system demands on a daily basis to assure that our supply meets demand.
-The following graphic provides a summary of the September 2014 water system pumpage:
+The following graphic provides a summary of the October and November 2014 water system pumpage:

-Department of Public Works 680 Peverly Hill Road Portsmouth, New Hampshire 03801 Weather and Precipitation Data Our water system managers not only track daily and monthly water supply trends.
+Weather and Precipitation Data

+Our water system managers not only track daily and monthly water supply trends.
 They also watch the weather closely and track precipitation to assess potential supply deficits in the coming months.
 The summer of 2014 was fairly dry, with only a few storms supplying the largest portion of the rainfall that occurred on the seacoast.
 However, they came at intervals that kept lawns and other plants green.
 Additionally, there were no extended hot periods.
 Both of these factors kept water demand from increasing substantially.
 The following graph shows monthly and 12-month rolling average precipitation for Portsmouth since 1998.
-The 12-month trend highlights that the Seacoast area is approaching similar conditions as were experienced during the 2001/2002 drought.
-The current U.S. Drought Monitor for New Hampshire lists the Seacoast area as "abnormally dry."
-A normal fall and winter should help this trend, but if conditions continue to be dryer than normal efforts to encourage water efficiency next summer may be necessary.
+A normal fall and winter will help this dry trend (the Seacoast just experienced a soaking rain during the storm which occurred on December 9 and 10, 2014).
+If conditions next year are substantially dryer than normal, efforts to encourage water efficiency next summer may be necessary.